 estar de acuerdo

 "All women are bad drivers."
-"I don't agree with you."
+"I

 BE ABOUT TO